codymelton/PersonalPageProject/NOTES.md

 `git checkout master`
 `git merge about` -> brings your code from about into master `git push origin master` -> push all new code to github

+#### Blog Post Component

+  - ArticleList - list of the articles
+  -- ArticleCard - single view of an article
+  -- CommentComponent

+  - PostArticle

+  - EditArticle

+  - ViewArticle